 4. Turkey Chili

 Turkey chili is a perfect dish for the freezer.
 The recipe makes quite a bit of this delicious chili.
-I freeze individual portions of the turkey chili, and then vacuum seal them for the perfect ready to eat meals.
+I freeze individual portions of the turkey chili and then vacuum seal them for the perfect ready-to-eat meals.

 5. Make Ahead Shepherd’s Pie

 Technically, this isn’t a shepherd’s pie because I use ground turkey rather than lamb.
 However, it’s a favorite of the Master Taste Tester.
-I always make three shepherd’s pies, and freeze two of them in 6 x 8-inch Pyrex dishes.
+I always make three shepherd’s pies and freeze two of them in 6 x 8-inch Pyrex dishes.
 They reheat beautifully in the microwave!

 6. Six Cheese Turkey Lasagna